williamyang1991/VToonify/README.md

 ```python
 python style_transfer.py --scale_image
 ```
-The results are saved in the folder `.\output\`, where `unsplash-rDEOVtE7vOs_input.jpg` is the rescaled input image to fit VToonify and
+The results are saved in the folder `./output/`, where `unsplash-rDEOVtE7vOs_input.jpg` is the rescaled input image to fit VToonify and
 `unsplash-rDEOVtE7vOs_vtoonify_d.jpg` is the result.

 Specify the content image and the model, control the style with the following options:
 - `--content`: path to the target face image or video
 - `--style_id`: the index of the style image (find the mapping between index and the style image [here](https://github.com/williamyang1991/DualStyleGAN/doc_images)).
 - `--style_degree` (default: 0.5): adjust the degree of style.
+- `--color_transfer`(default: False): perform color transfer if loading a VToonify-Dsdc model.
 - `--ckpt`: path of the VToonify-D model.
 By default, a VToonify-Dsd trained on cartoon style is loaded.
 - `--exstyle_path`: path of the extrinsic style code.
 By default, the cartoon style codes are loaded.
 - `--scale_image`: rescale the input image/video to fit VToonify (recommend).